redreamality/RERE-relation-extraction/readme.md

 You can use the cmd`python extraction.py FNexp/{data_set_name}@{radio} train`, for example `python extraction.py FNexp/ske2019@0.1`,to train the corresponding model.

 ## Datasets
-Datasets will be provided separately in [this repo](https://github.com/redreamality/-RERE-data.git).
+Datasets are provided separately in [this repo](https://github.com/redreamality/-RERE-data.git).
 Including two new datasets NYT21 and SKE21 (the labeled testset of SKE2019).

 ## Usage and troubleshooting